drosoCode/drosocode.github.io/content/projects/index.md

 <div class="col">
 {{< carousel id="zogwine" >}}
 {{< link "https://github.com/drosocode/zogwine/tree/go_impl" "Zogwine Media Center" >}}
-This project is a media center with a golang backend and a VueJS / Quasar frontend (PWA).
-This is my main project.
+This project is a media center/streaming website with a python backend (flask, uwsgi, nginx, redis) and a VueJS / Quasar frontend.
+It supports scanning local video and subtitles files, gathering metadata from external databases (and manually select/edit them), multi-user progression tracking (and syncing with other sources), advances searching (by tags, actors, date), displaying everything in a PWA, streaming videos directly if supported (h264) or using realtime transcoding (ffmpeg to generate hls stream).
+You can also use the ui to start a video on supported device on your lan (ex: kodi, xbox, tv) and remotely control it.
+A V2 using a golang backend is planned.
 </div>
 </div>